2021 Makassar cathedral bombing: Perpetrators

 The attack was conducted by two suicide bombers riding a Honda Beat motorcycle.
 The motorcycle's annual taxation was overdue for five months and was not paid.

 The Indonesian authorities identified one of the bombers hours after the attack.
 He was described as a member of a terrorist cell which carried out another attack on a cathedral in Jolo, Philippines, in 2019.
 The other perpetrator, a woman, by then was under examination.
 On the next day, the identity of both perpetrators were revealed by the police.
 The perpetrators were just married for 6–7 months prior to the bombing.
 They were confirmed as members of the Jamaah Ansharut Daulah.
-Prior to the action, the husband signed a last will and testament – which subsequently found by the police during a raid on their house – saying about the bombing, farewell messages, and willingness for die as an Islamic martyr.
+Prior to the action, the husband signed a last will and testament – which subsequently found by the police during a raid on their house – saying about the bombing, farewell messages, and willingness to die as an Islamic martyr.
 Upon the bombing, the police apprehended many of the perpetrators' accomplices around the country.

 An Indonesian scholar on terrorism, Al Chaidar, earlier had said that the attack was carried by Islamic terrorist group Jamaah Ansharut Daulah (JAD), which also responsible for the Jolo attack.

 On 30 March 2021, National Police announced a new fact regarding the perpetrators and perpetrators' accomplices in South Sulawesi.
 It was found that they were joined same JAD's majlis ta'lim (study group) and also pledged allegiance to ISIL's proposed caliphate at one of Islamic Defenders Front (FPI) office in South Sulawesi.
 Police also revealed the presence of a JAD's study group that involved in determining target, mapping, and planning of the bombing.

 Nearly one month after the bombing, on 27 April 2021, former FPI General Secretary and Muhammad Rizieq Shihab's close confidante, Munarman, captured by Police.
 He was captured due to possessing the knowledge about the terrorist network, but choose to hide it.
 Not only that he also involved in inciting people to commit terrorism and conspiring with terrorists against the state.
 He also charged by police to be involved with "bay'ah" of terrorists' group and their pledge of allegiance to ISIL in Makassar, Jakarta, and Medan terror networks.

 On 8 December 2021, Munarman trial held.
 The trial was held in close for public in accordance to the Law on Terrorism, but summary of the trial procession is made available.
 In the trial several facts brought into the light.
 Included into summaries were: his involvement in Makassar terror network, his past underground publications praising Al-Qaeda terrorism acts, and his pledge to ISIS.